-My latest build of a good looking and unusual prototype, after a wash and brush-up it will be ready for painting.
-Built on a commission basis from the very comprehensive DJH kit, fitted with Slaters wheels and the excellent Slaters GB30R-3M gearbox with a Mashima motor.
-As can be seen from the photo, many parts of this model are cast in white metal, the smokebox/boiler/firebox has been usual for DJH kits for as long as I have been building, but this kit has the cab floor cast a drop in from below casting, to which the backhead can be screwed, making a well detailed unit.
+Built on a commission basis from the very comprehensive DJH kit and fitted with Slaters wheels and the excellent Slaters GB30R-3M gearbox with a Mashima motor.
+Many parts of this model are cast in white metal, the smokebox/boiler/firebox has been usual for DJH kits for as long as I have been building, but this kit has the cab floor cast as a drop in from below casting, to which the backhead can be screwed, making a well detailed unit.
 The cab roof and splasher box castings are well detailed and everything fits together well.
-Each of the bogies are also one piece castings, the leading one has a very clever wiper power pickup idea, designed and incorporated into the kit.
+Each of the bogie frames are also one piece castings, the leading one has a very clever wiper power pickup idea, designed and incorporated into the kit.
 All in all making a quick to build model and recommended for the more inexperienced model builder.
 The superb paintwork is by Warren Hayward.

 Built from the Gladiator kit, which was originally designed by Adrian Rowland under the North Star Design label.
 I started building this model on the 11th November 2019 and finished it on April 30th, taking 131 hours.
 It has been built with sprung hornblocks on the first and second axles, otherwise straight from the box, with Slaters wheels and an ABC motor/gears unit.
 The superb painting and lining is by Warren Hayward.